 The whitest sand

 Despite having travelled to more than 29 countries last year, I have never seen sand as blindingly white as Noordhoek Beach in Cape Town.
 That isn’t to say Cape Town’s other beaches aren’t equally as beautiful, because in reality be it Camp’s Bay, Muizenberg or Bloubergstrand, the sand is sure to blind you every step you take.
 Take these perfect beaches and add in the deep blues of the Atlantic Ocean and the endless blue skies, and you have yourself some spectacular photos!
+Fancy a beach day?
+Be sure to visit at the right time of year!

 The greenest gardens